-IBT members who are not candidates for delegate or alternate delegate may not contribute more than 1,000 in total for use in the 2020-2021 delegate/alternate delegate elections (not including legal and accounting contributions).
+IBT members who are not candidates for delegate or alternate delegate may not contribute more than 1,000 in total for use in the 2025-2026 delegate/alternate delegate elections (not including legal and accounting contributions).
 Rules, Article XI, § 1(b)(12)(C).

 An IBT member who is a candidate for delegate or alternate delegate may contribute no more than \$2,000 in total to his/her campaign and/or to the slate of candidates of which he/she is a member (not including legal and accounting contributions).
-Rules, Article XI, $\S 1(b)(12)(A)$.
+Rules, Article XI, \$1(b)(12)(A).
 An IBT member who is a candidate for delegate or alternate delegate may contribute up to \$1,000 to other candidates, slates, or independent committees for use in the International Union delegate and alternate delegate elections.
 Id.
-However, in no case may an IBT member who is a candidate for delegate and alternate delegate elections.
+However, in no case may an IBT member who is a candidate for delegate or alternate delegate for use in the entire 2025-2026 International Union delegate and alternate delegate elections.
 Id.
 Unused delegate election contributions must, after the certification of the particular delegate election, be returned to contributors or donated to charity.
-Rules, Article XI, $\S 1(b)(14)$.
+Rules, Article XI, \$1(b)(14).